aaronspring/test_website/index.md

 ## Predictions

-The organizers see two different approaches for Machine Learning-based predictions.
+The organizers see two different approaches for Machine Learning-based predictions, which may be combined.
 Predict the week 3-4 & 5-6 state based on:

 I. the initial conditions (observations at `forecast_reference_time`) II. the week 3-4 & 5-6 S2S forecasts